All New 2019 Kona Electric

 The interior of the Kona Electric caters technologically aware buyers with 7” (17.7cm) touchscreen as standard.
 Baseline equipment doesn’t end there, because all Kona Electric cars have heated front seats, heated steering wheel, Bluetooth, USB, Apple and Android connectivity.
 This Irish model comes in one trim level and will feature a 17.7cm screen, wireless phone charging, leather upholstery, parking sensors, reversing camera, sunroof and more.
 Buyers are given the option to chose between a single tone and two-tone colour theme of the car, and for an additional €635, they can have their car covered in metallic paint.
 With all that in mind, the Kona Electric is a stylish proposition in a highly competitive EV market segment and its captivating looks aren’t the only quality of this car.

 Practicality wise, the Kona Electric is the best proposition in its class.
-To maximise storage space in the boot, Hyundai engineers have moved the batteries underneath the floor, so the Kona Electric has 543 litres of boot space with the rear seats up, and 1296.9 litres when the rear seats go down.
-When you compare that to 435 litres of boot space available in the Leaf, the Kona Electric proves to be a better haulier with more usable space for your daily needs.
+To maximise storage space in the boot, Hyundai engineers have moved the batteries underneath the floor, so the Kona Electric has plenty of boot space - more than it's rival electric car, the Nissan Leaf; the Kona Electric proves to be a better haulier with more usable space for your daily needs.
 Plenty of boot space is one of Kona’s main selling points, as highly practical zero-emission cars are the thing of today and the future.